MicrosoftDocs/appcenter-docs/docs/dashboard/index.md

 ### Dark theme (Preview)

 App Center can be used with a Dark theme.
-Under your account settings, go to the User Intercace section to enable dark theme.
+Under your account settings, go to the User Interface section to enable dark theme.
 Currently, dark theme is only available in Preview.